jmattick/asteroids/README.md

 ```

 To identify the optimal k value for the KNN classifier, a function was created
-to test the accuracy of the model at each value.
+to test the f1 score of the model at each value.

 ```python
 def test_k(train_X, val_X, train_y, val_y,k_list=[5, 6, 7, 8, 9, 10]):